moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/integrate_bi_tools/superset/index.md

 In this topic, you’ll learn how to activate a data product through Apache Superset to create interactive dashboards and extract actionable insights.

-## Scenario

-Leverage Apache Superset to design lightweight, yet powerful visualizations.
-By connecting to the 'Product 360' Data Product, you can create dashboards that track key metrics like sales performance, customer churn rates, and product engagement across various segments.

 ### Steps to connect Superset with DataOS

 1. **Access Superset Integration**